Woutitit/woutitit.github.io/analysis/analysis-checklist.md

 - Drag in daw possibly and timestamp and name all the different sections.
 - Sound fx: where they put on impacts or transitions elsewhere which bar how long what fx?
 - Sound design: what effects useage/do they do to make sounds interesting?
+- Cadences?
+Dominant chords on there?
+Resolvement?
+How they play around with it?
+- Melody
+  - Ascending/descending pattern?
+  - Phrasing or more drone-y?
+  - What harmony strong notes/target notes with underlying stuff?